This post is intended for beginners of functional programming interested in an exploration of laziness, Haskell, and recursion

 We saw above that

-fix id dug a big whole of
+fix id dug a big hole of

 id applications, from which we’d never get out.